Quantum Interference between Photons and Single Quanta of Stored Atomic Coherence

-As shown in Fig.~$\,$\ref{Fig1}(a), the collective atomic coherence $\hat{S}$ between state $|1\rangle$ and $|2\rangle$ is produced by a far-detuned pump pulse exciting a Raman process in a three-level $\Lambda$-system and according to the DLCZ protocol~\cite{Duan2001DLCZ}, a Stokes photon is emitted while a single quantum of collective atomic coherence is created.
-Within the lifetime of the atomic coherence, a photon with frequency $\omega_{sig}$, close to the transition $|1\rangle$ and $|3\rangle$, is stored into the same atomic cloud driven by a control pulse with frequency $\omega_c$.
-Both of these fields have the same single-photon detuning $\Delta$ from the state $|3\rangle$, while always remaining on two-photon resonance.
-Therefore, two channels of conversion between atomic coherence and light occur: the stored atomic coherence is read out as a photon with frequency $\omega_{AS}$ by the control pulse, while part of it remains in the atomic medium; the $\omega_{sig}$ photon is stored as the atomic coherence and part of it is transmitted through the atomic cloud, as illustrated in Fig.~$\,$\ref{Fig1}(b).
-Since the input signal photon $\omega_{sig}$, and read photon $\omega_{AS}$ are indistinguishable, the two channels of the magnon-photon conversion should also be indistinguishable.
-The essential elements of our experimental setup are presented in Fig.~$\,$\ref{Fig1}(c).
+The principle of the magnon-photon quantum interference is schematically illustrated in Fig.~$\,$\ref{Fig1}(a).
+On the one hand, by introducing an auxiliary energy level $|4\rangle$, the collective atomic coherence $\hat{S}$ between the states $|1\rangle$ and $|2\rangle$ is produced by a far-detuned pump pulse $\omega_p$ according to the Duan-Lukin-Cirac-Zoller protocol~\cite{Duan2001DLCZ}.
+A single quantum of collective atomic coherence is generated when a Stokes photon is emitted.
+On the other hand, the MPBS can be realized through the coherent conversion interaction between the input photons and the magnons, which is stimulated by another control laser $\omega_c$, with a single-photon detuning $\Delta$ from energy level $|3\rangle$~\cite{Wen2019}.
+Following the experimental procedure in Fig.~$\,$\ref{Fig1}(b), two channels of conversion between magnons and photons occur: the created single atomic coherence can be converted to an anti-Stokes photon with frequency $\omega_{AS}$ or, alternatively, remain stored in the atomic medium; the input optical signal $\omega_{sig}$ can be stored as atomic coherence, while part of it can be still transmitted through the atomic cloud.
+Since the input optical signal and the readout photons are frequency matched ($\omega_{sig}=\omega_{AS}$) and thus indistinguishable, the two channels of the magnon-photon conversion should also be indistinguishable.
+Therefore, our scheme allows the investigation of magnon-photon quantum interference, and the experiments are implemented with the setup shown in Fig.~$\,$\ref{Fig1}(c).

-The evolution of the optical field $\hat{a}$ and the coupled atomic spin wave $\hat{S}$ obeys the master equations (Supplemental Material ~\cite{supplement}) of a typical three-level atomic system as the one depicted in Fig.~$\,$\ref{Fig1}(a).
-For a thin atomic cloud, it is reasonable to assume that both the atomic spin wave as well as the photons are in a single mode, especially since we utilize the DLCZ scheme~\cite{Duan2001DLCZ}.
-The transformation matrix that captures the essential features of their interactions is that of a MPBS~\cite{Wen2019,supplement}, which can be in principle asymmetric and non-unitary, is~\cite{Barnett1998PRA, Uppu2016OE, supplement},
+Theoretically, the evolution of the optical field operator $\hat{a}$ and the coupled atomic spin operator $\hat{S}$ (magnon) obeys the master equations~\cite{supplement} of a typical three-level atomic system, as the one depicted in Fig.~$\,$\ref{Fig1}(a).
+The essential features of the magnon-photon interactions can be captured by the transformation matrix of a MPBS~\cite{Wen2019,supplement}, which is generally asymmetric and nonunitary, and has the form~\cite{Barnett1998PRA, Uppu2016OE, supplement}